 Dr. Rufus Jones Jr. began his formal training as an orchestral conductor at the University of Texas at Austin.
-After graduating with a Bachelor of Arts degree in Music, Dr. Jones continued his formal training as a Clifford D. Clarke Graduate Fellow at the State University of New York in Binghamton where he received a Master of Music degree in Instrumental Conducting.
-Dr. Jones completed his formal training at Texas Tech University where he received a Doctor of Musical Arts degree in Orchestral Conducting.
+After graduating with a Bachelor of Arts degree in Music, he continued his formal training as a Clifford D. Clarke Graduate Fellow at the State University of New York in Binghamton where he received a Master of Music degree in Instrumental Conducting.
+He completed his formal training at Texas Tech University where he received a Doctor of Musical Arts degree in Orchestral Conducting.

 Dr. Jones resides in Miramar, Florida with his wife, Felicia Ford Jones, and their daughter, Gloria Madysen Jones.